mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 <div class="page"/>

-<h2 id="bettors">Bettors collection</h2>
+<h2 id="users">Users collection</h2>

 These are users aka bettors that have signed up.

-Possibly (time permitting) seeded with 1000 bettors for demo purposes.
+Fka bettors.
+Changed name to users to better fit the fact that adminstrators can also be in the collection.
+Anyone can bet however, even adminstrators.

-## Bettors schema
+## Users schema

 <table>
   <thead>